 Rwanda Drone Delivers Humanitarian Relief

 This public-private partnership with the Rwandan government combines a century of global logistics expertise, cold chain and healthcare delivery from UPS with Zipline’s national drone delivery network and Gavi’s experience in developing countries focused on saving lives and protecting health in the most remote places of the world.
-The UPS Foundation has awarded more than $1,000,000 in cash, in-kind, and technical support to aid the initial launch of this initiative in Rwanda.
+The UPS Foundation has awarded more than $1,000,000 in cash, in-kind, and technical support to help establish the drone delivery network in Rwanda.

 Providing Aid for Syrian Refugees

 Global Refugee Crisis

-UPS has provided more than $3 million in ongoing support for the crisis since 2012, including significant funding, in-kind, and volunteer support in 2015.
-The UPS Foundation expanded its support of relief efforts in Europe, Africa, and the Middle East, worked with partners to provide needed supplies and encouraged volunteer efforts.
-UNICEF activated its UPS emergency fund to assist refugee children with education, sanitation and protection, while the Salvation Army activated its UPS emergency fund to assist refugees in Athens with nutrition and sanitation products.
+UPS has provided more than $5 million in ongoing support for the crisis since 2012, including significant funding, in-kind, and volunteer support.
+In 2016, The UPS Foundation expanded its support of relief efforts in Europe, Africa, and the Middle East, worked with partners to provide needed supplies and encouraged volunteer efforts.
+UNICEF activated its UPS emergency fund to assist refugee children with education, sanitation and protection, while the Salvation Army activated its UPS emergency fund to assist refugees in Greece with nutrition and sanitation products.
 Additional funding helped with costs of providing legal assistance for housing in Italy and supported integration of refugee youth in Germany.
 UPS also transported six charters and more than forty ocean containers for the World Food Programme (WFP), UNICEF, and UNHCR to bring food, blankets and sleeping mats for refugees arriving in Greece.
 As the Global Refugee crisis continues ot esclate, UPS re-ffirmed its commitment to humanitarain relief.
 During President Obama’s “Partnership for Refugees” event, UPS pledged up to an additional $1 Million in 2017 to provide relief to refugee communities and displaced people around the world.